-Alexander Valle, who also went by the name of Alexander Pigeon, was a French-American born in St. Louis, Missouri in 1817.
-Along with many others from the St. Louis area, Valle made his way west along the Santa Fe Trail probably in the late 1830s.
-Making his living as a Santa Fe Trail trader, he was living in Santa Fe by 1842-43.
-In 1850, he was still living in Santa Fe with his wife Carmen where he operated a frontier store that sold mostly liquor.
+Alexander Valle, who also went by the name of Alexander Pigeon, was a French-American born in St. Louis, Missouri, in 1817.
+Along with many others from the St. Louis area, Valle made his way west along the Santa Fe Trail, probably in the late 1830s.
+Making his living as a Santa Fe Trail trader, he lived in Santa Fe by 1842-43.
+In 1850, he was still living in Santa Fe with his wife Carmen, where he operated a frontier store that mainly sold liquor.
 At that time, he was a well-known gambler and land speculator when he turned his attention to the Pecos Valley.

-Land records show that he was illiterate, but that obviously didn’t impair his abilities as a businessman.
+Land records show that he was illiterate, but that didn’t impair his business abilities.
 Upon his grant, Valle built a large adobe ranch home, a hostel, and a tavern along the Santa Fe Trail.
-His complex grew to include several buildings corrals, stables, granaries, and a water well.
+His complex grew to include several buildings, corrals, stables, granaries, and a water well.
 His inn was said to have had about 22 rooms and was large enough to accommodate as many as 40 people.
 It was estimated to have been between 70 and 100 feet long in the front with 50-foot wings on the sides.
-In the front, was a broad porch.
+In the front was a broad porch.
 In the back was a large courtyard.

 He also ran cattle and sheep in his fenced-in pastures that stretched for a mile along a nearby creek bottom, as well as a well-cultivated farm.
 Valle first called his land Rancho de la Glorieta, but it became known as Pigeon’s Ranch.